IDMNYU/audiolab/docs/synths.md

 > \* *Audio connector trivia*: mini-phone jacks have a diameter of 3.5mm, which is 0.14in, *not* 0.125in (1/8").
 In the USA, they are incorrectly referred to as 1/8" jacks because (a) the USA has a [cultural aversion to the metric system](https://www.youtube.com/watch?v=N0U-XEmKPKg) and (b) they look to be about half the size of 1/4" jacks.

-**Please don't re-plug the synthesizer channels on the mixer.**
+**Please don't re-plug the channels on the mixer.**

-The MUTE buttons on each channel reroute the audio to a secondary ("Alt 3-4") output.
-The left ("Alt 3") output of this secondary audio bus is connected to one of the Low-Gain converter boxes, so that you could, for example, connect an electric guitar to the mixer, "mute" its channel, and then connect it to the Serge system.
+The Vocoder is hard-wired using the insert output of the microphone channel and the headphone output of the Prophet-6.

 The USB output of the mixer has a cable connected for your use.
-If you connect it up to your computer, you can record the output of the synthesizers.
+If you connect it up to your computer, you can record the output of the equipment.
 The mixer shows up as a multi-channel audio interface, with the input channels on the mixer routed on a per-channel basis (e.g. *input channel 3* on the mixer comes into your computer as *input channel 3* of the interface).
 The "Main Mix" output of the mixer appears on channels 15-16.

 If you are a Mac user, you won't need a driver for the mixer, though you should confirm that you have a connection by looking in the "Audio MIDI Setup" or "Sound" panel under your System Preferences.
 If you are using a Windows machine, you will have to download and install an ASIO driver for the mixer [here](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2/Downloads).

 The mixer can send your computer audio either pre- or post-fader (which includes not only the channel level, but also the internal effects and equalization).
 The red button at the top of the channel below the white Gain knob lets you set this option.
 In general, the pre-fader (button up) option will give you a cleaner signal, allowing you to post-process the audio once you've recorded it.

-The "Main Mix" of the mixer routes the audio to the two Genelec audio speakers in the analog studio area.
+The "Main Mix" of the mixer routes the audio to the two Genelec audio speakers on the table.
 They should let you listen to the synths with plenty of volume, so **please don't adjust the gain controls on the Genelecs**.

 [back to top](#top)